[ kit-kat ]

-any of a series of half-length portraits of members of the Kit-Cat Club that were painted by Sir Godfrey Kneller between 1702 and 1717, measure almost uniformly 28 × 36 inches (71 × 91 cm), characteristically portray the head, upper torso, and hands, and are now in the National Gallery, London.
+any of a series of half-length portraits of members of the Kit-Cat Club that were painted by Sir Godfrey Kneller between 1702 and 1717, measuring almost uniformly 28 × 36 inches (71 × 91 centimeters), characteristically portray the head, upper torso, and hands, and are now in the National Gallery, London.

 IT’S A WORD OF THE DAY QUIZ BONANZA!

 This windfall of words will make you rich with knowledge.
 Mine your memory on the words from July 27 to August 2!

 a person who acts as though he or she knows everything and who dismisses the opinions, comments, or suggestions of others.